Ada, or Ardor: A Family Chronicle: Part 3: 8 chapters (1893–1922)

 With Ada having married Andrey Vinelander, Van occupies himself in traveling and his studies until 1901, when Lucette reappears in England.
 She has herself booked on the same transatlantic liner, the Admiral Tobakoff, that Van is taking back to America.
-She attempts to seduce him on the crossing and nearly succeeds, but is foiled when Ada appears as an actress in the film, Don Juan's Last Fling, that they are watching together on the onboard cinema.
-Lucette consumes a number of sleeping pills and commits suicide by throwing herself from the Tobakoff into the Atlantic.
+She attempts to seduce him on the crossing and nearly succeeds, but is foiled when Ada appears in the film Don Juan's Last Fling, which they watch on board.
+Lucette then consumes several sleeping pills and commits suicide by throwing herself from the Tobakoff into the Atlantic.

 In March 1905, Demon dies in a plane crash.

-Later in 1905, Ada and Andrey arrive in Switzerland.
-Van meets with them, and has an affair with Ada while pretending that they are engaged in uncovering Lucette's fortune, concealed in various hidden bank accounts.
-They formulate a plan for her to leave her husband and live with him.
-This is now considered possible due to the death of Demon.
+Later that year, Ada and Andrey arrive in Switzerland.
+Van meets with them, and has an affair with Ada whilst pretending that they are engaged in uncovering Lucette's fortune (supposedly concealed in various hidden bank accounts).
+They hatch a plot for her to abandon Andrey, a plan they now consider feasible due to Demon's death.
 During their stay in Switzerland, however, Andrey falls ill with tuberculosis, and Ada decides that she cannot abandon him until he has recovered.
 Van and Ada part, and Andrey remains ill for 17 years, at which point he dies.
 Ada then flies back to Switzerland to meet with Van.

-Part 4: Not subdivided (i.e. 1 chapter) (1922)
+Part 4: Not subdivided (i.e., 1 chapter) (1922)

-This part consists of Van's lecture on "The Texture of Time", apparently transcribed from his reading it into a tape recorder as he drives across Europe from the Adriatic to meet Ada in Mont Roux, Switzerland, while she is on her way from America via Geneva.
-The transcription has then been edited to merge into a description of his and Ada's actual meeting, and then out again.
-This makes this part of the novel notably self-reflexive, and it is sometimes cited as the "difficult" part of the novel, some reviewers even stating that they wished Nabokov had "left it out".
-It could conversely be argued that it is one of the most potent evocations of one of the novel's central themes, the relation of personal experience of time to one's sense of being in and of the world.
-At the end of this section, Van and Ada are reunited and begin living together.
+This part comprises Van's lecture The Texture of Time, apparently transcribed from his reading it into a tape recorder as he drives across Europe from the Adriatic to meet Ada in Mont Roux, Switzerland, while she herself is en route from America via Geneva.
+The transcription is then edited to merge into a description of his and Ada's actual meeting, and then out again.
+This makes this part of the novel notoriously self-referential, and hence has been cited as the "difficult" part of the novel, to the extent that some reviewers stated that they wished Vladimir Nabokov had "left it out".
+It could conversely be argued that this is but one of the most potent evocations of one of the novel's central themes: "... the interpenetration of ineffable romance and ineluctable reality."

+Van and Ada ultimately reunite and begin living together.